vefunder/protocol-research-review/articles/liquity/bLUSD Risk Assessment thread.md

 ---
 When people are not confident in holding ETH in a flash crash, there exists a chance that LUSD might get depegged.

-Though the historic performance of LUSD has been prolific, it can’t be ignored.
+Though LUSD has historically traded above its peg, the risk can’t be ignored.

 9/13